wstrinz/sandie/README.md

 4. Run `rspec`.
 If your tests pass return to step 3.
 5. Implement your feature or bug fix.
 6. Run `rspec`.
 If your tests fail return to step 5.
-7. open `coverage/index.html` in your browser.
+7. Open `coverage/index.html` in your browser.
 If your changes are not completely covered by your tests, return to step 3.
 8. Add, commit, and push your changes.
 9. Submit a pull request.